StuartAshby/tensorflow-ninjago-character-classification/README.md

 We can certainly make this more sophisticated, add more characters and pics and steps etc. etc. -- but this is just a fun starter project to showcase the power of AI & ML using Tensorflow's image classification.

 Enjoy!
 Go Ninjago!!!

+*Special thanks to [Akshay Pai](https://github.com/akshaypai) who you can also find writing awesome AI / ML on [Source Dexter](https://sourcedexter.com/author/akshayhpai94/), including [this post](https://sourcedexter.com/tensorflow-text-classification-python/) and [this post](https://sourcedexter.com/retrain-tensorflow-inception-model/) which informed this project.*